jaredpalmer/formik/docs/migrating-v2.md

 Because we introduced `initialErrors`, `initialTouched`, `initialStatus` props, `resetForm`'s signature has changed.
 It now accepts the next initial state of Formik (instead of just the next initial values).

-### `setError`

-Please use Formik's `setStatus(status)` instead.
-It works identically.

-### `validate`

-As you may know, you can return a Promise of a validation error from `validate`.
-In 1.x, it didn't matter if this promise is resolved or rejected as in both cases the payload of the promise was interpreted as the validation error.
-In 2.x, rejection will be interpreted as an actual exception and it won't update the form error state.
-Any validation function that returns a rejected promise of errors needs to be adjusted to return a resolved promise of errors instead.

-### `ref`

-Currently, you can't attach a ref to Formik using the `ref` prop.
-However, you still can get around this issue using the prop `innerRef`.
-We have some WIP [#2208](https://github.com/jaredpalmer/formik/issues/2208) to instead use `React.forwardRef`.

 **v1**

 ```tsx